rockinhumingbird/Mod5/README.md

 ## Precision and Call curve
 ![header](images/Precisionrecallcurve.png)

-Although I checked for imbalanced problems, I want to show the accuracy of the model, effect size of the model using Precision and recall.
+Although I checked for imbalanced problems, I want to show the accuracy of the model, effect size of the model using Precision and recall which is more precisive than ROC curve.

 ## Result
 ![header]let us go with the grid searched random forest with entropy criterion, max depth 5, it turns out, there is a strong indication on the role of number of likes, comments and length of the tags on the classifications of the video categories.